unitedstates/congress-legislators/README.md

 Who's Using This Data
 ---------------------

-No one's under any obligation to **tell** us when they're using this data, but here are the ones we know about:
+Here are the ones we know about:

 * [GovTrack.us](http://govtrack.us)
 * [Sunlight Congress API](http://sunlightlabs.github.com/congress/)